-<user> ALL=NOPASSWD: /usr/bin/python, /usr/bin/python2, /usr/bin/python3 mgr-create-bootstrap-repo
+<user> ALL=NOPASSWD: /usr/bin/python, /usr/bin/python2, /usr/bin/python3

 This procedure grants root access without requiring a password, which is required for registering the client.
 When the client is successfully installed it runs with root privileges, so the access is no longer required.
 We recommend that you remove the line from the sudoers file after the client has been successfully installed.